 Chili was the first country to ban nationwide single-use plastics in Latin America, followed by Colombia and Panama.
 Costa Rica pledged to abandon disposable plastics by 2021.
 Other countries and cities in Latin America and the Caribbean use taxes, bans, and innovative approaches.

 A large number of plastics floats in the ocean in goliath islands of plastic waste.
 As indicated by the World Economic Forum, 90 percent of the plastic winding up in the oceans, and that presently there are 50 million tons of plastic in the world’s oceans.

 Obscure amounts have degraded into tiny toxic microplastic particles that act similarly as microbeads, drawing in and restricting different toxins and making themselves increasingly dangerous.
 While it floats and breaks down, the plastic drains marine-toxic synthetic compounds into the water.
-Microparticles of plastic end up in the stomachs of marine creatures, birds and, in a human organism too.
+Microparticles of plastic end up in the stomachs of marine creatures, birds, and, in a human organisms too.